ritwikraj1/tdsp/pgrouting_prepare_data.md

 # Create Database and Import Data through pgRouting
+User 'postgres' and database 'postgres' are created by default when installing pgRouting.
+But it is recommended to create another user and to create separate databases for different cities, to work in the psql environment.

 ## Steps to create database and import data through pgRouting is following:
-1) User 'postgres' is created by default when installing pgRouting.
-First, change its password to 'postgres'.
+1) First, change the password of user 'postgres' to 'postgres'.
 To do that, open the terminal window and enter:
 ```
 sudo -u postgres psql
 ```